-3.1 Osteoporosis, Osseointegration and Dental Implants
+Osteoporosis, Osseointegration and Dental Implants

-Osteoporosis is defined as a systemic skeletal disorder, associated with aging, characterized by loss of bone mass, which makes the bone more fragile and more prone to fractures [5].
-The World Health Organization defined osteoporosis as a level of bone mineral density greater than 2.5 standard deviations below the average of normal young women [6-9].
-After 60 years of age, a third of the population has this disorder, it occurs twice more in women than in men and its diagnosis is made with the greater prevalence from the third decade of life.
+Osteoporosis is defined as a systemic skeletal disorder, associated with aging, characterized by loss of bone mass, which makes the bone more fragile and more prone to fractures [14-19].
+The World Health Organization defined osteoporosis as a level of bone mineral density greater than 2.5 standard deviations below the average of normal young women [20].
+After 60 years of age, a third of the population has this disorder, it occurs twice more in women than in men and its diagnosis is made with greater prevalence from the third decade of life [21].

-Among the systemic alterations, osteoporosis is one of the dysfunctions commonly found by implant dentists [6].
-Osteoporosis acts by modifying the metabolism of the bone tissues, disorganizing the trabecular architecture of the cortical and alveolar bone, which are responsible for the tooth support.
-It is estimated that 1.3 million of all fractures and 133,000 hip fractures occur each year as a result of osteoporosis [9].
+Among the systemic alterations, osteoporosis is one of the dysfunctions commonly found by implant dentists [22-25].
+Osteoporosis acts by modifying the metabolism of the bone tissues, disorganizing the trabecular architecture of the cortical and alveolar bone, which are responsible for tooth support.
+It is estimated that 1.3 million of all fractures and 133,000 hip fractures occur each year as a result of osteoporosis [24].

-Osteoporosis can be classified as type I and type II.
-Type I (postmenopausal) occurs when there is the loss of trabecular bone mass, resulting in fractures of the vertebrae and wrists, which may be more evident in the mandible and in the alveolar bone, is associated with the aging and plasma decrease of estrogen in the menopause, affecting mainly women; And Type II (senile), occurs when there is the loss of trabecular bone mass that can affect both cortical and spongy bone, resulting in hip fractures, which can affect both sexes and in ages over 70 years [6, 10-13].
+Osteoporosis can be classified as type I and type

+II.
+Type I (postmenopausal) occurs when there is loss of trabecular bone mass, resulting in fractures of the vertebrae and wrists, which may be more evident in the mandible and the alveolar bone, is associated with the aging and plasma decrease of estrogen in menopause, affecting mainly women; and Type II (senile), occurs when there is loss of trabecular bone mass that can affect both cortical and spongy bone, resulting in hip fractures, which can affect both sexes and in ages over 70 years [21].

-There is a higher prevalence of the development of osteoporosis in women, and there are some risk factors that may explain this difference, such as early menopause, artificial menopause, nulliparous, and estrogen replacement [14-17].
+There is a higher prevalence of the development of osteoporosis in women, and there are some risk factors that may explain this difference, such as early menopause, artificial menopause, nulliparous, and estrogen replacement [25-28].
 For men, reduced testicular function (male hypogonadism) can be cited as a risk factor.
-There are several other risk factors that may predispose to both sexes: heredity, tobacco, alcohol, caffeine, obesity, absence of physical activity, ethnicity, changes in calcium levels, malnutrition, decreased levels of vitamin D, elevated Levels of parathyroid hormone, and other hormones, all these factors may manifest in both men and women with osteoporosis [5-6].
+Several other risk factors may predispose to both sexes: heredity, tobacco, alcohol, caffeine, obesity, absence of physical activity, ethnicity, changes in calcium levels, malnutrition, decreased levels of vitamin D, elevated Levels of parathyroid hormone and other hormones, all these factors may manifest in both men and women with osteoporosis [17,21].

-The recommended intake of calcium is 800 mg day-1, in women who have already gone through menopause, 1.5 g may be required to maintain a positive calcium balance [18,19].
-For patients with established osteoporosis, there are drugs that, in general, act directly in the process of bone remodeling, seeking to reduce bone resorption, among them, BP, which are drugs of proven efficacy that act in the prevention and treatment of several Bone diseases [19].
+The recommended intake of calcium is 800 mg day-1, in women who have already gone through menopause, 1.5 g may be required to maintain a positive calcium balance [28,30].
+For patients with established osteoporosis, there are drugs that, in general, act directly in the process of bone remodeling, seeking to reduce bone resorption, among them, BP, which are drugs of proven efficacy that act in the prevention and treatment of several Bone diseases [30].

 In this sense, dental implants are defined as supports or structures of titanium metal, which through surgeries are fixed in the maxillary bone replacing the dental roots, thus allowing the artificial teeth to fit the metal.
-Dentistry uses several rehabilitation techniques for masticatory functions, and osseointegrated implants are considered safe, provided they are implanted in areas of good quantity and bone quality [10].
+Dentistry uses several rehabilitation techniques for masticatory functions, and osseointegrated implants are considered safe, provided they are implanted in areas of good quantity and bone quality [15].
 However, some systemic conditions may interfere with implant stability, such as osteoporosis.
-Implantology has shown increasing success rates when it presents a harmonious bone/implant relationship (osseointegration) [10].
+Implantology has shown increasing success rates when it presents a harmonious bone/implant relationship (osseointegration) [15].

 The discovery of osseointegration occurred through studies of microcirculation in the bone marrow performed on the rabbit fibula, developed by Per-Ingvar Branemark.
-He verified in Branemark's studies that a titanium implant when inserted into the medullary space, under certain conditions, and remained immobile without mechanical trauma during the period of bone repair, ends up full of compact bone without the interference of other tissues [5, 11-12].
+He verified in Branemark's studies that a titanium implant when inserted into the medullary space, under certain conditions, and remained immobile without mechanical trauma during the period of bone repair, ends up full of compact bone without the interference of other tissues [16-18].